 Shingles is far more common in people 50 years of age and older.
 At least 1 million people a year in the United States get shingles.

 The shingles vaccine has been proven to reduce the risk of shingles by 50%.
 The shingles vaccine can also reduce pain in people who still get shingles after being vaccinated.

-A single dose of the shingles vaccine is recommended for adults 50 years of age and older.
+A single dose of the shingles vaccine is FDA approved for adults 50 years of age and older and recommended for adults 60 years of age and older.